 Is Yule Cultural, Religious or Tribal?

-Do you have six minutes to read an independent researched argument based on a modern Scandinavian Heathen's perspective of the what Yule is?
+Do you have six minutes to read an independently researched argument based on a modern Scandinavian Heathen's perspective of what Yule is?

 1. What is Yule?

-2. Where does modern Yule traditions come from?
+2. Where do modern Yule traditions come from?

 3. The Origins of Yule

 Historians have deciphered that Yule starts during the longest and coldest time of the year.
-After this the days start to get longer again.
-The ancient ancestors would celebrate Yule because the sun was going to start making the days last longer, which meant: Earth was preparing to become fertile again; fields would soon be ready to sow; and, Earth and its creations will soon be reborn.
+After this, the days begin to get longer again.
+The ancient ancestors would celebrate Yule because the sun was going to start making the days last longer, which meant: Earth was preparing to become fertile again; fields would soon be ready to sow, and Earth and its creations would soon be reborn.

 4. When is Yule?

-This is a loaded question, so I am going to start backwards by introducing the conclusion first, and the details will follow:
+This is a loaded question.
+I am going to start backwards by introducing the conclusion first, and details will follow:

 Long story short:

-- First Yule: Winter Solstice: December 21 every year
+- Wheel of the Year Yule: Winter Solstice: December 21 (annually)

-- Yule Sacrifice - The first full moon after the new moon of the Winter Solstice
+Yule Sacrifice - The full moon after the new moon, after the Winter Solstice

 (To explain the full origins of Yule, check this out: https://jolablot.com/origin-of-yule/)

-During the 9th Century, Yule would have been celebrated on December 21 during the Julian Calendar.
-When the world changed to the Gregorian Calendar these celebrations moved from December 21st to December 24th.
+During the 9th century, when the Julian calendar was observed, Yule was celebrated on December 21.
+When the world changed to the Gregorian calendar, these celebrations moved from December 21st to December 24th.

 5. The Twelve Days of Yuletide